 * 12 x five minute tunes

 Although we do play long tracks if they’re genuinely exceptional, generally our aim is to help as many artists as possible within the airtime available.
-Which means that a two minute song has literally twice the chance of getting airplay as a four minute one… Not just on my show either: see doubling your chances of airplay.
+Which means that a brilliant 2 minute song has literally twice the chance of getting airplay as a brilliant 4 minute song… This applies to other radio shows too: wherever you go there are still only 60 minutes in each hour.
+See doubling your chances of airplay.

 All that aside, it’s always going to be painful trying to whittle down 175 songs to less than twenty, so I have to rely on my private one-line reviews to remember all the contenders.
 Those comments – good or bad – are never passed on to the artists.
 But for what it’s worth here’s a fictional set worth of notes about non-existent acts to convey the sheer amount of listening involved on a weekly basis.